yassmine-x/be-NCNEWS/README.md

 A list of available endpoints can be found in the `endpoints.json` file, or alternatively by use the endpoint `/api` within the app itself.

+### Final words

-This repo was designed to be used with `fe-NCNEWS`.
-Feel free to also have a look at this repo (instruction and details in the README), and have yourself an enjoyable NC NEWS experience!
+This repo was designed to be used in conjunction with `fe-NCNEWS`.
+Feel free to also have a look at this repo (instructions and details in the README) and have yourself an enjoyable NC NEWS experience!